TED TODD FLOORING

 How to install Morado Wood Flooring

 Installation of any Ted Todd wood floor should only ever be attempted by a professional as proper subfloor and wall preparation, as well as all the finer details, makes all the difference.
-Should any fitting and installation guides be required, they can be found here.
+Should any fitting and installation guides be required, download our wood floor fitting guide.

 Darwin is suitable for usage in both commercial and personal situations, and being splash resistant it is particularly effective in kitchen and bar areas; plus, at 19mm thick, these boards and herringbone blocks are ideal for use over underfloor heating.

 Once installed, care for your Morado floor using Care System 1 and it will care for you, ageing gracefully at the spine of your project.

 The best way to start with Ted Todd is by ordering free samples of your favourite floors.
 Add up to three to your basket, fill out your details and we’ll get them shipped out to you in no time.